1915 Sinhalese-Muslim riots: Prosecution

 The officers of the 28th Punjabis established a field general court martial, which handed out summary judgments under martial law on arrested Sinhalese civilians and military personnel.
-The earliest such trail was of Captain Henry Pedris which started on 1 July 1915, within three days he was found guilty of treason executed swiftly on the 7 July.
+The earliest such trial was of Captain Henry Pedris which started on 1 July 1915, within three days he was found guilty of treason executed swiftly on the 7 July.
 A writ of prohibition was filled in the Supreme Court of Ceylon to stay the execution, the Supreme Court bench headed by the Chief Justice Alexander Wood Renton denied it down citing that the Supreme Court lack jurisdiction over the military courts that were functioning under martial law at the time.
 Captain Pedris's death sentence was not referred to the Governor for ratification as it was required.
 An omission that was protested by the Governor, and later cases were dully forwarded.
 Further writs filled in the Supreme Court for W. A. de Silva and Edmund Hewavitarne were turned down citing Supreme Court's lack jurisdiction over the military courts.
 Edmund Hewavitarne was imprisoned and died in prison due to lack of medical care.
 Many respected Sinhalese were removed from colonial appointments such as Hulugalle Adigar, who was stripped of his title of Adigar on the account he was not present in his home area during the riots.